More Than a Century of the Arts in Toronto

 The avowed purpose of the club was to be a rendezvous for people of diverse interests to meet for mutual fellowship and artistic creativity.
 It was to become a “comradely haven for kindred souls.”

-By the fall of 1909 permanent quarters were located at 36 1/2 King Street East, above the Brown Betty restaurant.
+By the fall of 1909 permanent quarters were located at 36 1/2 King Street East.
 One year and an eviction notice later, the Club moved to the second floor of 57 Adelaide Street East, the Court House of the County of York.
 Ten years and another eviction notice later, the Club rented, and extensively renovated, our present quarters at 14 Elm Street.

 It became primarily a luncheon club.
 Sir Edmund Walker, before being knighted for his many contributions to Toronto’s cultural life, entered in his journal for Dec.
 16, 1913: “Lunch, Arts & Letters Club, to meet Sir Wilfrid Laurier.
 First time I have met him since I opposed him in the Reciprocity Fight.”